Blackwattle Pottery

 WHITE STONEWARE PAPER CLAY

 The addition of cellulose fibres gives this clay extreme plasticity and dry strength.
 Can be used as an air drying clay, or fired to normal stoneware temperatures.
 Underglazes and glazes should be applied after bisque (1st) firing.
-Shrinkage Wet – 1280c 10% * Available as normal paper clay with recycled paper pulp, or as GOLD LABEL PAPER CLAY, using a super fine white paper dust, for a very fine paper clay for throwing, turning, decoating etc. |
+Shrinkage Wet – 1280c 10% * Available as normal paper clay with recycled paper pulp. |

 WHITE GROG S/W PAPER CLAY